freeCodeCamp/chapter/README.md

 npm run dev
 ```

+## Seeding the DB

+Initially the DB will be empty.
+To seed it with sample data, run `yarn db:reset`.

-## Additional DB docs can be found in server/docs/README.md
+Additional DB docs can be found in [the contributing readme](CONTRIBUTING.md#database).

 ## Testing
 Run tests